 - Consider Your Supply Chain

-Every supplier that connects to your business is a potential risk, so it’s vital you carry out detailed third-party risk assessments to address any issues that could pose a threat to your security.
+Every supplier and third party that connects to your business is a potential risk, so it’s vital you carry out detailed third-party risk assessments to address any issues that could pose a threat to your security.
 Doing so can help determine what security measures need to be put in place to keep your data secure.

 - Implement Proper Oversight and Regular Reviews